Sunday, February 3, 2008

 About the Dosa

-The rice and the lentils are ground together to make a smooth batter.
-Allowed to ferment for atleast 6-8 hours, this batter is then spread out on a hot griddle and cooked with ghee or vegetable oil.
-The dosa has currently moved on from the traditional South Indian home to achieve international status and today is even included in the fast food menu at many restaurants( a delicious and healthy fast food).
-A variety of dosa recipes are seen with chefs not leaving any stones unturned to please the palette of the modern day foodie.
+The dosa has currently moved on from the traditional South Indian homes to achieve international status and today is a popular fast food item that is seen on the street food menu to that of fine dining restaurants.
+A variety of dosa recipe are seen with chefs not leaving any stones unturned to please the palette of the modern day foodie.
 From the traditional plain dosa, masala dosa, rava dosa, adai dosa, onion dosa to the oats dosa, ragi dosa, the paneer and the chicken or kheema dosa, the variety is truly mind blowing.
 The dosa has come to be a great example of what one can do with a little creativity and experimentation.

-It is a great way to start a day power-packed with energy to take on the world.
-The plain dosa is the recipe that I am sharing here.
-It can be enjoyed with chutney, sambar, vada or even a delicious curry.
 This is my Mom's recipe for the dosa batter.
-This is one that she has been using for years and I continue to blindly follow it as every time I can be sure of a crispy delicious delight that would have hubby and my doll smiling and asking for more.
+This is one that she has been using for years and I continue to blindly follow it as every time I can be sure of a crispy delicious delights that would have hubby and my doll smiling and asking for more.
 A quick and easy recipe of the dosa that is a fool proof method to getting the perfect dosa.
-However, it may require some practice to get the perfect circle ( u r sure to master it in a few days).
-This batter may be used after fermenting or even before to make tasty and crispy dosas.
+However, it may require some practice to get the perfect circle (you can be sure of mastering it in a few days).
+This batter may be used after fermenting or even immediately after grinding to make tasty and crispy dosas.

 Ingredients for the Dosa batter recipe: